Harvey Weinstein found guilty of rape in Los Angeles trial

-Weinstein was found guilty of rape, forced oral copulation and another sexual misconduct count involving a woman known as Jane Doe 1.
-The jury hung on several counts, notably charges involving Jennifer Siebel Newsom, the wife of California Gov. Gavin Newsom.
+He was found guilty of rape, forced oral copulation and another sexual misconduct count involving the woman who said he appeared uninvited at her hotel room door during a Los Angeles film festival in 2013.

+“Harvey Weinstein forever destroyed a part of me that night in 2013 and I will never get that back.
+The criminal trial was brutal and Weinstein’s lawyers put me through hell on the witness stand, but I knew I had to see this through to the end, and I did,” the woman said in a statement after the verdict.
+“I hope Weinstein never sees the outside of a prison cell during his lifetime.”

+Weinstein was acquitted of a sexual battery allegation made by a massage therapist who treated him at a hotel in 2010.

-The jury reported it was unable to reach verdicts in her allegations and the allegations of another woman.
+The jury was unable to reach a decision on counts involving two accusers, notably rape and sexual assault charges involving Jennifer Siebel Newsom, a documentary filmmaker and the wife of California Gov. Gavin Newsom.
 A mistrial was declared on those counts.

-He was also acquitted of a sexual battery allegation made by another woman.

-“It is time for the defendant’s reign of terror to end,” Deputy District Attorney Marlene Martinez said in the prosecution’s closing argument.
-“It is time for the kingmaker to be brought to justice.”

-Lacking any forensic evidence or eyewitness accounts of assaults Weinstein’s accusers said happened from 2005 to 2013, the case hinged heavily on the stories and credibility of the four women at the center of the charges.
+Weinstein looked down at the table and appeared to put his face in his hands when the initial guilty counts were read.
+He looked forward as the rest of the verdict was read.

+“Harvey Weinstein will never be able to rape another woman.
+He will spend the rest of his life behind bars where he belongs,” Siebel Newsom said in a statement.
+“Throughout the trial, Weinstein’s lawyers used sexism, misogyny, and bullying tactics to intimidate, demean, and ridicule us survivors.
+The trial was a stark reminder that we as a society have work to do.”

-The accusers included Newsom, a documentary filmmaker whose husband is California Gov. Gavin Newsom.
-Her intense and emotional testimony of being raped by Weinstein in a hotel room in 2005 brought the trial its most dramatic moments.
+Siebel Newsom’s intense and dramatic testimony, in which she described being raped by Weinstein in a hotel room in 2005, brought the trial its most dramatic moments.
+But only eight of the 12 jurors agreed to find Weinstein guilty of those counts.

-Another was an Italian model and actor who said Weinstein appeared uninvited at her hotel room door during a 2013 film festival and raped her.

-Lauren Young, the only accuser who testified at both Weinstein trials, said she was a model aspiring to be an actor and screenwriter who was meeting with Weinstein about a script in 2013 when he trapped her in a hotel bathroom, groped her and masturbated in front of her.
+Jurors were deadlocked 10-2 on a sexual battery count involving Lauren Young, the only accuser who testified at both Weinstein trials.
+She said she was a model aspiring to be an actor and screenwriter who was meeting with Weinstein about a script in 2013 when he trapped her in a hotel bathroom, groped her and masturbated in front of her.

-The jury was unable to reach a verdict on the charges involving Young.

-A massage therapist testified that Weinstein did the same to her after getting a massage in 2010.
+Lacking any forensic evidence or eyewitness accounts of years-old allegations, the case hinged heavily on the stories and credibility of the four women at the center of the charges.

 The women’s stories echoed the allegations of dozens of others who have emerged since Weinstein became a #MeToo lightning rod starting with stories in the New York Times in 2017.
 A movie about that reporting, “She Said,” was released during the trial, and jurors were repeatedly warned not to see it.